joelengt/broadcaster.js/README.md

 $> gulp
 ```

-This will create a minified version at bin/broadcaster.min.js
+This will create a minified version at dist/broadcaster.min.js

 ### Current features ###

-- addEventListener , removeEventListener , hasEventListener and dispatchEvent
+- addEventListener, removeEventListener, hasEventListener and dispatchEvent
 - pass data when dispatch an event

 Usage
 =============

 - first add the broadcaster script in your html
 ```html
   <head>